rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 return `true` unless the format specified is supported with **all** of the properties specified by `options` *all at the same time*.

-Use of the `videoFormatSupported` API requires access to the `use` role of the `xrn:firebolt:capability:device:info` capability.
+Use of the `audioFormatSupported` API requires access to the `use` role of the `xrn:firebolt:capability:device:info` capability.

 #### 4.2.3.
 Hdr Supported